containers/podman.io_old/getting-started/network.md

 $ ip addr
 ```

-Start a new container to contact your host + the published port
+Start a new container to contact your host + the published port:

 ```console
 $ podman run -it --rm fedora curl <Host_IP_Address>:<Published_Port>